Connecticut Appeals Attorney

-The Court of Special Appeals is Maryland’s intermediate court and is located in Annapolis.
+The Court of Special Appeals is Connecticut’s intermediate court and is located in Annapolis.

 The Court will consider and review:

 - other actions of the Superior Court

 and decide whether the court’s decision should be affirmed, reversed or modified.

 If you lose your appeal with the Court of Special Appeals, you can file a petition for a writ of certiorari with the Court of Appeals to request a judicial review.

 If the Court of Appeals feels there is an issue in your case that needs to be given further consideration or analysis, it will grant your petition for certification, and agree to hear the case.

-The Court of Appeals is the highest tribunal in Maryland and is located in Annapolis.
+The Court of Appeals is the highest tribunal in Connecticut.
 The Court will sometimes review cases from the Court of Special Appeals and from certain district court decisions, but most of the cases are heard exclusively by writ of certiorari.

 The Court of Appeals uses a writ to review cases at its discretion.
 The only Court that can overturn a ruling from the Court of Appeals is the Supreme Court of the U.S.

 Have You Been Convicted And Sentenced For A Crime And Want To Appeal?

 If you have been convicted of a crime, you may be able to overturn your conviction or lessen your sentencing with an appeal.
-As a criminal defendant you have the right to one appeal but you can ask the Maryland Court of Appeals to hear a second level of appeal if necessary.
+As a criminal defendant you have the right to one appeal but you can ask the Connecticut Court of Appeals to hear a second level of appeal if necessary.

 If you decide not to appeal your conviction but want to try to get your sentence reduced, you can file a motion for reconsideration asking the judge to reconsider your sentence within 90 days.

 You also have the option of waiting to seek reconsideration until after you have served a portion of your sentence.
 This may give you a better chance of a lesser sentence for good behavior.

-Appeal to the Maryland Court of Special Appeals
+Appeal to the Connecticut Court of Special Appeals